wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-soap-connector-example.md

 ### Add integration logic

-First create an API, which will be where we configure the integration logic.
+First create an API to configure the integration logic.
 Select Micro Integrator and click on `+` in APIs to create a REST API.
 Specify the API name as `salesforce-soap-API` and API context as `/salesforce`.

 <img src="{{base_path}}/assets/img/integrate/connectors/sf-soap/adding-an-api.png" title="Adding a Rest API" alt="Adding a Rest API"/>